symfony/symfony-docs/cookbook/console/console_command.rst

    Support for registering commands in the service container was added in version 2.4.

-By default, Symfony will take a look in the ``Command`` directory of you bundles and automatically register your commands.
+By default, Symfony will take a look in the ``Command`` directory of your bundles and automatically register your commands.
 For the ones implementing the ``ContainerAwareCommand`` interface, Symfony will even inject the container.